PaaulCB/Heaven-pizza/TESTING.md

 |               | CRUD functionality | Working as expected | PASS |
 | Footer(any page) |  |    |    |
 |               | Click on social links | Open new tab with appropriate link | PASS |

+## Bugs

+### Fixed Bugs

+- When first deployed my map on location page it didn't appear, somehow the staticfiles didn't load properly, i run python3 manage.py collectstatic and deployed again and the problem was solved.
+Commit **c9da11a**

+- There was a bug where the user after checking the availability and get the button to book he could change the data from the form to book at any time.
+I fix it by deleting the button to book if the user changes any field relevant to the booking availability.
+Commit **b39d776**

+- I had a bug where booking with an alternative time give error.
+The problem was that my logic didn't matched with my elements name, i fixed by changing the elements name where necessary.
+Commit **652167b**

+- I had a bug where if the user tried to modify a booking, pressed find table, get any result, close that booking and open another one,he had the results of the previous booking on the new one.
+I fixed by deleting the results when the booking form its closed.
+Commit **325208e**

+- I had an unexpected interaction with the min value of the date and time field form.
+When the page its load i set the min values to the actual time, unfortunatly as they are independient field it didn't work as intented.
+I fix it by removing the min value and checking if the date and time gived by the user was greater than the actual date with jQuery.
+Commit **57ab7e9**

+### Unfixed bugs

 Return to [README](README.md)